Inclusion at Summer Camp

 We aim to provide support and eliminate barriers that may impact a camper’s ability to fully participate.
 We do require that campers are able to consistently stay with their group, follow our behavior guidelines, and use the restroom, shower (summer camp), and dress themselves without help from our staff.
 If you have questions about accommodations, please reach out to us at info@campfiremn.org.
 Here are some things we do to support campers of varying abilities and neurotypes:

-- Camp programs employ two Mental, Emotional, Social Health and Inclusion (MESHI) Coordinators.
-These staff receive additional training in Youth Mental Health First Aid and have a background in supporting campers with MESH challenges, campers with ADHD, and autistic campers.
+- Camp programs employ two Camper Care Coordinators.
+These staff receive additional training in Youth Mental Health First Aid and have a background in supporting campers with MESH (mental, emotional and social health) challenges, campers with ADHD, and autistic campers.
 Learn more here.

 - Our health team will reach out to families before camp to create support plans, as well as support any camper who encounters challenges during camp.